 Moving on, the HP 22cwa display ensures instantaneous response with an impressive 9ms input lag performance.
-However, its response time speed is a bit weaker.
+However, its pixel transition speed is a bit weaker.

-Although its 7ms response time speed may not seem like significantly slower than 4ms or 5ms of similar IPS panels on paper, there is noticeably more ghosting in fast-paced games, but it’s tolerable – especially if you’re not a hardcore FPS gamer.
+Although its 7ms pixel response time speed may not seem significantly slower than 4ms or 5ms of similar IPS panels on paper, there is noticeably more ghosting in fast-paced games.
+Still, it’s tolerable – especially if you’re not a hardcore FPS gamer.

-So, whether you wish to watch in standing or sitting position, or whether you have the habit of moving from one spot to the other, you can still enjoy consistent quality of graphics, details, and color.
+So, whether you wish to watch in a standing or sitting position, or whether you have the habit of moving from one spot to the other, you can still enjoy the consistent quality of graphics, details and color.

-Aside from the quality IPS Panel of this HP 22cwa 1080p display, users also get to adjust the settings of the monitor as it is equipped with My Display Software.
+Aside from the quality IPS panel of the HP 22cwa 1080p display, users also get to adjust the settings of the monitor as it is equipped with My Display Software.

-Moreover, new users also get to receive a documentation and software disc, which also includes all product records about this HP monitor and all monitor drivers.
+Moreover, new users get to receive documentation and software disc, which includes all product records about this HP monitor and all monitor drivers.

 The HP Pavilion 22cwa monitor has its own energy-saver technology to substantially lower the consumption of energy when in use, in idle mode, or not in use at all.

-The Auto-Sleep Mode, for example, is one mode you can access via the OSD and is designed to make sure the power state of the display is reduced.
+The Auto-Sleep Mode, for example, is one mode you can access via the OSD and is designed to ensure the display’s power state is reduced.